(Spoken on June 9, 1973)

 So also, the objects that we see in the world are a kind of consciousness refraction, as it were, which has taken place on account of the intervention of space and time, of which we have absolutely no knowledge in our present state of ignorance.
-The multitudes of things and the faces that we see in the world are refractions, conditionings, divisions taking place or taken place in that which is essentially divisionless.
+The multitudes of things and the faces that we see in the world are refractions, conditionings, divisions in that which is essentially divisionless.

 Thus, the task that is before us in meditation is an arduous one, no doubt.
-It is not for everyone that this ability is given.
+It is not to everyone that this ability is given.
 But once we make this determination, we will be given this power.
-We have only to begin and we will receive the energy necessary once we start the process.
+We have only to begin, and we will receive the energy necessary once we start the process.
 It is like the educational process wherein we grow gradually from stage to stage.
-But we have to take the first step, at least; then the next step is taken automatically by the process itself, like the current of a river that carries us by the very force of its flow.
-The first step is the most difficult step, namely, how to choose the nature of the first function itself in the path of the spirit.
+But we have to take the first step, at least, and then the next step is taken automatically by the process itself, like the current of a river that carries us by the very force of its flow.
+The first step—namely, how to choose the nature of the first function itself in the path of the spirit—is the most difficult step.